SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

 End users prioritize seamless access to a diverse range of original and exclusive content, a user-friendly interface across devices, and high-quality streaming experiences.
 They expect engaging storytelling, innovative features, and seamless integration with Apple devices and services.

 ### 3.3 Stakeholders
-- **Focus Groups:** Groups of users providing feedback on content preferences, user interface design, and overall user experience.
+- **Focus Groups:** Groups of viwers providing feedback on content preferences, user interface design, and overall viwer experience.
-- **Accessibility Advocates:** Organizations or individuals advocating for accessible design and features for users with disabilities.
+- **Accessibility Advocates:** Organizations or individuals advocating for accessible design and features for viwer with disabilities.
-- **Privacy Advocates:** Groups ensuring user data protection and privacy considerations in content recommendation algorithms and user profiling.
+- **Privacy Advocates:** Groups ensuring viwer data protection and privacy considerations in content recommendation algorithms and viwer profiling.

 ## 4. Development Team